Futarchy-Polkadot-Hackathon-2023/Things/README.md

 ### Description

+We're incentivising altruistic governance!

 This is a Quickstart of the Project [Futurachy](https://github.com/PolkaHack/futarchy).

-Futurachy creates incentives to for governments.

 Quickstart is a simplified version of the inner workings.